sehribanceliker/sehribanceliker/README.md

 ## Sehriban Celiker's Portfolio

 ## Welcome!
 Hello, and welcome to my GitHub repository!
-I’m Sehriban Celiker, a passionate Data Scientist & Data Analyst with a strong foundation in data strategy, modeling, and visualization.
+I’m Sehriban Celiker, a passionate Data Scientist & Data Analyst with experience in data strategy, modeling, and visualization.
 My work focuses on transforming complex datasets into actionable insights and supporting data-driven decision-making processes.

 ## Skills
 I bring a wide array of skills and tools to the table, allowing me to approach problems from multiple angles and deliver impactful solutions: